-Resources are available if an individual desires to talk confidentially about their situation.
-The following confidential advisors are available to assist you and will not disclose the identifying information you provide unless otherwise required by law (e.g. if the complainant is a minor or there is a threat to the greater community).
+If an individual desires to talk confidentially about their situation, there are resources available.
+The following confidential advisors are available to assist you and will not disclose the identifying information you provide, unless otherwise required to do so by law (e.g., if the complainant is a minor or there is a threat to the greater community).
 These individuals are required to make a non-identifying report to the Title IX Coordinator or designee so that the University can analyze whether there are patterns or systemic problems of Sexual Harassment on campus:

-Counseling Staff: Melissa McHenry, MA, MS, MCPC Director of Counseling Services (618) 537-6416 Charles Gregory, MA, LCPC, LPC Asst.
-Director of Counseling Services (618) 537-6975 Health Services Staff: Beth Allan, MSN, BSN, RN, CSN, NP-C Director of Health Services (618) 537-6502 Lesa Auten Medical Assistant (618) 537-6503 Chaplain: Rev. Dr. Beverly Wilkes-Null (618) 537-6962
+Counseling Staff: Melissa McHenry, MA, MS, MCPC Assistant Director of Health and Counseling Services (618) 537-6416 Charles Gregory, MA, LCPC, LPC University Counselor (618) 537-6975 Health Services Staff: Beth Allan, MSN, BSN, RN, CSN, NP-C Director of Health and Counseling Services (618) 537-6502 Lesa Auten Medical Assistant (618) 537-6503 Chaplain: Rev. Dr. Beverly Wilkes-Null (618) 537-6962 take all reasonable steps to investigate and respond to reports and complaints while keeping confidential the identity of the reporter, confidential reporting may ultimately limit the University's ability to take appropriate action in the absence of all relevant facts.
+The University must also consider its obligation to respond effectively to reports of policy violations and to maintain a safe environment for the McKendree University community.